pmelet/tcnlu/README.md

 ## Detect file format
     tcnlu detect [path]

-detects format and variant
+Detects format and variant, outputing the result on stdout.

-return 0 if detected and valid, else return error code (see 'check')
+Returns 0 if detected and valid, else return error code (see 'check')

  - 1 = input format is not recognized
  - 2 = input file was analyzed and is corrupted

 ## Format transcoding
-    tcnlu transform [--input-format <format>[:<variant>]] --output-format <format>[:<variant>] input output [output] Generate training file in a format from training file in another.
+    tcnlu transform [--input-format <format>[:<variant>]] --output-format <format>[:<variant>] input output [output]

+Generate training file in a format from training file in another.

  - input-format is optional (should be detected)